bluesentry/bucket-antivirus-function/README.md

 ```

 ## Manually Scanning Buckets

+# This has not been refactored since NC adjusted this repo.
+This does not work currently.

 You may want to scan all the objects in a bucket that have not previously been scanned or were created
 prior to setting up your lambda functions.
 To do this you can use the `scan_bucket.py` utility.